-When the fall temperatures start to dip towards frosty, and those first minuscule snowflakes drift towards the browning grass, the snow guns begin to blast.
+When the fall temperatures start to dip towards frosty, and those first minuscule snowflakes drift towards the ground, the snow guns begin to blast.
 Before long, Gore and West Mountains are covered in dreamy white, and skiers and snowboarders make a daily trek to the hills.
 This year, Gore and West Mountains have major improvements to show to the skiers and riders who make those early morning drives.
-Revamped lodges, additional snow-making, and long lost trails reopened are only a few of this year's mountain upgrades.
+Trail modifications, additional snow-making, and a brand new chairlift are only a few recent mountain upgrades.

 What's New at Gore Mountain?

-Gore Mountain, the largest ski resort in the Lake George Area, is tuning up for a snow-filled 2018 season.
-Thanks to a large investment from New York State in the beginning of 2017, Gore will have some major mountain improvements for skiers and riders when the chairs take their first spin on opening day.
+Gore Mountain, the largest ski resort in the Lake George Area, is tuning up for a snow-filled season.
+Thanks to a constant desire to make the mountain better, Gore has been hard at work the past few years to add some huge mountain improvements.
+Skiers and riders can look forward to some cool trail modifications and other exciting upgrades for their first spin this 2021-2022 season.

 What's New at West Mountain?

-West Mountain, a family-owned and family-aimed gem in Queensbury has also made some major on-mountain upgrades for the 2018 season.
+West Mountain, a family-owned and family-aimed gem in Queensbury, has her own plans for a facelift this winter.

-Get excited when those first flakes fall to the grass.
+Get excited when those first flakes begin to fall.
 Clean out your boot bag and get your skis or board tuned up.
-2018's rendition of Lake George Area skiing and riding is going to be better than ever.
+This year's rendition of Lake George Area skiing and riding is going to be better than ever.